md685-njit/Assignment-1/A1_HANDOUT.md

    pytest -q
    ```

    The expected result is `20 passed`.
 If the summary says `2 skipped`, Docker was not found; fix that and run the tests again.
-Paste the final summary line into your report.
+Paste the final summary line into Part 2 of `REPORT_TEMPLATE.md`.

 2. Read the code in the order given in README section 9, "How the code fits together."
 Every file begins with a comment that explains its job and how it connects to the others.